Rhoban/MetabotAPI/README.md

     cmake -DPYTHON_EXECUTABLE=/usr/local/bin/python ..

+## Linux: Automatic detection of the device interface:

-installation of a udev rule in order to fix the name of the device in /dev directory
+Here one installs a udev rule in order to fix the name of the device in /dev directory

     sudo usermod -a -G plugdev $USER
     sudo usermod -a -G dialout $USER
     sudo cp scripts/45-holobot.rules /etc/udev/rules.d/